-- 2.1 The Trust teaches Maths for Mastery using a range of strategies.
-The main driver for this is the Singapore maths approach, using the core elements of the Maths NoProblem (MNP) programme.
-The principal aim is to develop a breadth and depth to children's knowledge, skills and understanding.
-During our daily lessons, we encourage children to demonstrate their understanding using a range of visual and written strategies to ensure a rich depth of understanding. - 2.2 Each session starts with a problem for the children to explore.
-The problem is shared and discussed as a class.
+2.1 The Trust delivers mathematics lessons through a 'Teaching for Mastery' approach using a range of strategies and high quality resources.
+The principal aim is to develop a breadth and depth to children's knowledge, skills andunderstanding.
+During our daily lessons, we encourage children to demonstrate their understanding using a range of visual and written strategies to ensure a rich depth of understanding.

+2.2 Each session starts with a review of prior learning and encourages children to retrieve any previous knowledge or skills that may help them with their future learning.
+Then a problem or question is shared for the children to explore and discuss.
 Children have the chance to use a range of resources to try and solve the problem.
 They can develop a range of strategies- children are encouraged to know that there are no right or wrong strategies, as long as children can reason and explain them.
+This creates a safe environment for learning and promotes curiosity.
 Teachers will then guide and scaffold initial thoughts and add structure.
-Children will then have the chance to practise and refine their skills using them to complete a range of tasks.
-Children complete sessions with the chance to share their personal understanding as they journal.
+Children will then have the chance to practise and and refine their skills, using them to complete a range of tasks and apply their knowledge to further questions or problems.

-- 2.3 A key concept at the heart of our approach uses concrete objects to test mathematic concepts and build a clearer understanding of abstract ideas.
+2.3 A key concept at the heart of our approach uses concrete objects to test mathematic concepts and build a clearer understanding of abstract ideas.
 Key concepts are introduced using a range of resources, giving children the chance to see a problem and using manipulatives to build an understanding and make links across their learning.
-Throughout the school, classrooms are fully equipped to cater for many different learning styles. - 2.4 Children use a wide range of resources, such as dienes, counters, number lines, number squares, digit cards and small apparatus to support their work.
+Throughout the school, classrooms are fully equipped to cater for many different learning styles.

+- 2.4 Children use a wide range of resources, such as dienes, counters, number lines, number squares, digit cards and small apparatus to support their work.
 Working Walls are consistently utilised effectively to highlight current mathematical learning in the classroom, these include key vocabulary, models, success criteria and challenges.
-These are developed each day and allow teachers the chance add structure and scaffold children's initial thoughts. - 2.5 Children have a wide range of mathematical abilities.
-We deliver Maths sessions in mixed ability classes.
-Where possible, children work in mixed ability pairs, particularly when exploring strategies to solve a problem- this benefits all learners.
-Confident mathematicians are challenged through further questioning and green pen challenges to develop a deeper understanding and depth of knowledge.
+These are developed each day and allow teachers the chance add structure and scaffold children's initial thoughts. - 2.5 Children have a wide range of mathematical abilities and levels of confidence.
+Through the use of teacher assessment and the teaching for mastery approach we ensure that children are given the tools and strategies they need to access age-related content.
+Where possible, children work collaboratively with their peers in pairs or groups, particularly when exploring strategies to solve a problem- this benefits all learners.
+Confident mathematicians are challenged through further questioning and challenges to develop a deeper understanding and depth of knowledge.
 Teachers and classroom assistants provide support and to ensure that work is matched to the needs of individual. - 2.6 We believe that children should develop a rich understanding of a subject area and should not be rushed through the curriculum.
 Children should be exposed to a range of problems around the same key concepts before being rushed onto another subject area.
 This builds a solid, secure understanding that can be applied to a range of different problems.

-Mathematics Curriculum Planning 3
+3 Mathematics Curriculum Planning